mwdle/mwdle/README.md

 # <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40" alt="Hand Wave Emoji Animation"> Welcome to my GitHub profile
-This space showcases my independent projects, custom tools and configurations, and other miscellaneous coding endeavours.
+This space serves as a showcase for my independent projects, custom tools and configurations, and various other programming endeavours that I'm passionate about.

 > [!NOTE]
 > 📚 Academic projects are not included to ensure compliance with academic integrity and conduct policies.